JetBrains/guide/site/go/tutorials/bedrock_with_go/models_interaction_llama/index.md

 ![step14](./images/step14.png)

-If you're following till now, make sure to update the variable from `_` to `wrapper` and click the play icon to run the application.
+If you're following along make sure to update the variable from `_` to `wrapper` and click the play icon to run the application.

-> To run manually, type in the Terminal `go run main.go`
+> To run it manually, type in the Terminal `go run main.go`

 ![step15](./images/step15.png)